fdenoodt/UA-Artificial-Intelligence-Labs/06 machine learning/readme.md

 Finally, after defining your neural network, In order to train your network, you will first need to initialize an optimizer.
-Pytorch has several built into it, but for this project use: `optim.Adam(self.parameters(), lr=lr)` where `lr` is your learning rate.
+PyTorch has several built into it, but for this project use: `optim.Adam(self.parameters(), lr=lr)` where `lr` is your learning rate.
 Once you’ve defined your optimizer, you must do the following every iteration in order to update your weights:

-- Reset the gradients calculated by pytorch with `optimizer.zero_grad()`
+- Reset the gradients calculated by PyTorch with `optimizer.zero_grad()`
 - Calculate your loss tensor by calling your `get_loss()` function
 - Calculate your gradients using `loss.backward()`, where `loss` is your loss tensor returned by `get_loss`
 - And finally, update your weights by calling `optimizer.step()`

-You can look at the [official pytorch documentation](https://pytorch.org/docs/stable/optim.html) for an example of how to use a pytorch optimizer().
+You can look at the [official pytorch documentation](https://pytorch.org/docs/stable/optim.html) for an example of how to use a PyTorch optimizer().

 ------